Can pets eat Papaya?

 Description

 Papaya is a tropical fruit with orange flesh and a central cavity of black seeds, eaten fresh and blended into smoothies, salsas, and desserts.
-It provides water, fiber, and vitamin C and has a soft texture when ripe.
-Ripe flesh is sweeter and easier to portion than unripe fruit.
+It provides water, fiber, and vitamin C.

-Overripe papaya can ferment quickly on counters and attract licking during prep.
+Overripe papaya ferments quickly on counters.
 Remove peels and seed scraps promptly after cutting to reduce accidental exposure.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.